Red spider mites, red mites, and glasshouse spider mites

 The key for controlling red mites is through the application of chemicals.
 A high spray volume of around 100 liters of water per dunam(0.25 acre) is essential.

-Products based upon the following active ingredients: befinizate, acequinocyl, cyflumetofen, milbemectin, spiromesifen, abamectin, and pyrimidifen.
+The following are insecticides used in one or more parts of the world: befinizate, acequinocyl, cyflumetofen, milbemectin, spiromesifen, abamectin, and pyrimidifen.
 As a rule of thumb, in most cases, adding mineral or neem oil to the spraying mixture can significantly improve results.

 Phytoseiulus persimilis is a well-known commercially available predatory beneficial mite.